A rusty Giuliani returns to the courtroom on Trump’s behalf

+Not only has no such evidence emerged since Election Day, but the federal government’s top election security officials have deemed it the most secure U.S. election ever.
+In Pennsylvania, an Associated Press canvass of county election officials likewise unearthed no significant problems.

-Giuliani needled an opposing lawyer, calling him “the man who was very angry with me, I forgot his name.”
+Nevertheless, Giuliani plowed ahead Tuesday, needling an opposing lawyer by calling him “the man who was very angry with me, I forgot his name.”

 He mistook the judge for a federal judge in a separate Pennsylvania district who rejected a separate Trump campaign case: “I was accused of not reading your opinion and that I did not understand it.”